SvartMetal/toy-language/README.md

 ```
 Int, Double, String and Boolean.
 ```
-Also we have special value: Undefined.
+Also we have special value: `Undefined`.

 ## Syntax overview ##